-If you received a centre assessed grade (CAG) this year
+If you received a centre assessed grade (CAG) in summer 2020

 - If your awarded grade was lower than your CAG, it will have been adjusted back to your CAG – contact the centre that submitted your grade to check this.

 - If you did not meet your firm choice offer conditions, but your revised CAG means you now meet those conditions, and you would still like to go there, contact them directly to discuss your options.
 Where possible, they may be able to offer you a place on your original course, on an alternative course, or for deferred place.

 - If you have already confirmed a place you are happy with, you don’t need to do anything else.

 - If you are unhappy with your CAG result, speak to the centre that submitted your grade, and they will check it for you.
 Read more information about appeals this year.